-Chlamydia infections can usually be treated with antibiotics, but you has to visit the doctor to be checked, because Chlamydia typically has minimal symptoms and signs.
+Chlamydia infections can usually be treated with antibiotics, but you have to visit the doctor to be checked because Chlamydia typically has minimal symptoms and signs.

 In case you test positive for the disease, the doctor will prescribe the appropriate prescription drugs for it.
 You have to also contact all of your sexual mates and tell them that you have Chlamydia to allow them to be tested.
 Remember to make use of a condom each time you have sexual relations.